mebsim/school/projects/gSim/formulae.md

 $$a = \frac{Gm_2}{d^2}$$

-where $d$ is the distance between the two mass particles, calculated using Pythagoras' formula:
+where \(d\) is the distance between the two mass particles, calculated using Pythagoras' formula:

 $$d = \sqrt{(x_1-x_2)^2+(y_1-y_2)^2}$$